Back to Blog

 When investigators are underwater, they default to the path of least resistance: "Root cause: Human error.
 CAPA: Retrain operator."

+The FDA knows it.
+You know it.
+Everyone involved knows it's not a real answer.
 But when you're managing 50+ open investigations and batch release can't wait, "human error" closes the ticket and moves the backlog number down.

 Until the deviation happens again.
 And again.